hpgundam/gundam_heaven/README.md

 	- check full chat of comments
 	- mark article with tags
 	- get article list from tags
+	- my favorite
+	    - create/delete favorite folders
+	    - add/remove an article to/from favorite folders
 3. notification
 	- create notification when:
 		- somebody follow/unfollow you